What is Eye Cancer?

 How is Eye Cancer Diagnosed?

 Early screening is the key to diagnose and treat eye cancer.
 During a routine eye examination, doctors can notice symptoms.
-Tumours cause your eyes to leak fluid or make the affected area darker than other areas.
+Tumors cause your eyes to leak fluid or make the affected area darker than other areas.
 In case such symptoms are noticed, then an ultrasound is recommended to get detailed images of the area.

 Another vision care test that doctors use is fluorescein angiography.
 The ophthalmologist will put a dye into your bloodstream through a blood vessel in your arm.
 When it goes into your eyes, a special camera takes images of your eyes internally.
 This method helps establish blockage or tiny leaks.
 The specialist may take a small sample of the tissue to examine it further under a microscope.